 What we often see in Bulgaria are people trying to “wild-camp” with caravans, RV (recreational vehicle) campers, or trailer campers in the wild.
 Caravan camping, while allowing campers to have many of the comforts of home while on the road, can hurt nature.

 In Bulgaria, caravan camping can be done at campsites that have designated areas for RVs and trailers, or it can be done in more remote locations where you can park your caravan and set up camp.
-Some campers prefer to stay at established campsites with amenities such as electricity, water, and sewage hookups, while others prefer to rough it and camp in more rural locations.
+Some campers prefer to stay at established campsites with amenities like electricity, water, and sewage hookups, while others prefer to rough it and camp in more rural locations.

 To stay problem free, we recommend keeping a few points in mind when preparing to set up a camp or a caravan camp in Bulgaria: